 Become Board Certified

-6. You are now board certified.
-You will receive your certification in the mail within 90 days upon notification of approval.
-You’ll also receive an email explaining how to access your Certified Electronic Certificate.
+5. You are now board certified.
+You will receive your certification in the mail within six weeks upon notification of approval.

-7. Your primary certification in Neurology will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.
+6. Your primary certification in Neurology will remain active provided you successfully complete Osteopathic Continuous Certification requirements.

 Osteopathic Continuous Certification